kgish/skillzz/README.md

 Here is a list of todo items for a rainy day.

-* Allow users to login using either username or email
+* Allow users to login using either username or email.
+* Allow user to sign up via the registration form.
 * Allow users to include profile picture that can be uploaded.
 * Take into account the availability of workers when matching.
 * Take into account the hourly rate of workers when matching.
+* Allow workers to create multiple profile and save them by title.
 * Allow customers to create user-defined searches and save them.
+* Policy scopes for workers and customers as well.
 * Email notifications when there are new matches detected.
 * Allow tags to consist of multiple words.
 * Ad infinitum...